 NOTE: If a player has played a prior season with USSSA, do not create another account for this player.
 Please make sure the correct spelling was used from the prior season.
 If a player cannot be located, please email [email protected].

 Roster Age Eligibility

-The age cut off is still based on the calendar year, however the age eligibility for 2022 teams will change on August 1 (the annual start of a new season).
+The age cut-off is still based on the calendar year.
+The age eligibility for teams changes on August 1, the annual start of a new season.